philipturner/ARHeadsetKit/docs/building-documentation.md

-# Building ARHeadsetKit Documentation for the Documentation Viewer
+# Accessing ARHeadsetKit Documentation and Tutorials

-Follow the steps below to create a template project for accessing tutorials.
+Follow the steps below to view ARHeadsetKit's tutorials in the Xcode documentation viewer.

 ### Creating the Xcode project